Plot and Character Arcs

 The Plot and Character Arcs Team

-- Your “My Plot and Character Arcs” questionnaire will be emailed to you by Thursday, March 22nd along with your mentor and group assignment.
+- Your “My Plot and Character Arcs” questionnaire will be emailed to you by Thursday, March 22nd.
 Please complete your questionnaire and email it to your mentor on or by Thursday, April 12.

 - Complete a 1-2 page synopsis of your work in progress.
 Due to your mentor on or by Thursday, April 12.